photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

 ```
 https://admin@example.com/originals/
 ```

- or
+On Windows, you can enter the following resource in the connection dialog instead:

 ```
 \\example.com@SSL\originals\
 ```

-for Windows.

-Please replace *example.com* with your actual domain.

-The slash at the end is important and cannot be omitted.
+Please make sure to replace *example.com* with your actual domain and note that the slash at the end is important and cannot be omitted.

 !!! tip ""
     You can find your server url on the [account page](../settings/account.md) in settings.